ercan5535/Medium.com-Copy-ASP.NET-ReactJS/README.md

 - Responsible for CRUD operations (blog, like, comment).
 - Authenticate requests by checking tokens on cache

+### Front-End
+- It is a simple version of medium.com
+- Blogs can be created cell by cell like on medium.com
+- react-markdown used for text displaying

+### API Gateway
+- Serves static files
+- Redirects reqeusts to relevant service

 ### Cache
 - Holds (Token, UserData) pairs
 - Holds JWT Access tokens for validation from Blog Service
 - Holds JWT Refresh tokens for blacklisting Refresh tokens

-### Front-End
-- It is a simple version of medium.com
-- Blogs can be created cell by cell like on medium.com
-- react-markdown used for text displaying

 # Usage
 ```